-I have been a research fellow in the Science, Religion and Culture Program at Harvard University, at the Huntington Library in Pasadena, CA and for three years at the Darwin Correspondence Project at Cambridge University.
-I am also the editor-in-chief of Cosmologics an online magazine that connects engaged research on science, religion and culture with public debates on those themes.
+I have been a research fellow in the Science, Religion and Culture Program at the Harvard Divinity School at the Huntington Library in Pasadena, CA and for three years at the Darwin Correspondence Project at Cambridge University.
+I am also the editor-in-chief of Cosmologics, an online magazine from the Harvard Divinity School that connects engaged research on science and religion with public debates on such themes as gender, race, mental health, sexuality, ability, citizenship, violence and popular culture.

 I grew up in San Diego, CA and received my B.S. in the Departments of Biology and History at Westmont College in Santa Barbara, CA.